rajpratyush/Seek-the-Blahaj/levels/ryans_room/objectives/example_objective/description.md

 </ul>
 </div>

-Consider places it could be consealed.

-Perhaps the blessed Blahaj is covered up by something.
+Well, the Blahaj was not under the bed.

 Consider where in this room the blessed Blahaj could be hidden.